-Qualities Sought in Applicants
+Qualities Sought in the Applicants

-The Graduate School of Governance Studies aims to produce graduates capable of meeting the political and administrative needs of the coming era.
+The Graduate School of Governance Studies aims to produce graduates who are capable of meeting the political and administrative needs of the coming era.
 Our program is designed to train professionals with advanced knowledge, vision, and a high level of ability to formulate and carry out policy.
-In our entrance examination and interview, we look not only for any special knowledge or skills relevant to public policy and associated fields that the applicant may have, but also for the conducive to professionalism and for signs that applicants who have this potential are likely to express it to the full.
+In our entrance examination and interview, we look not only for special knowledge, experience or consciousness relevant to public policy and associated fields, but also for the practical qualities of professionalism and for the signs of such potential and motivation.

-Eligibility to Apply and Intended Students
+Eligibility to Apply and Intended Targets

-Applicants must be university graduates or expected graduates, or be recognized by the Graduate School of Governance Studies as having academic abilities equivalent or superior to those who with university degrees.
-In particular, our programs are suited to practitioners in fields related to public administration, such as elected representatives, public servants, NPO and NGO workers, to businesspeople employed in the private sector, and to people who aspire to political or public service careers.
+Applicants must be university graduates or expected graduates, or those who are recognized by the Graduate School of Governance Studies as having academic abilities equivalent or superior to those who with university degrees.
+In particular, our programs are designed for practitioners in the fields of public administration, such as elected representatives, public officials, non-profit organizations (NPO) and non-governmental organizations (NGO) workers, private sector employees, as well as those who aspire to pursue political or public service careers.